supertree-toolkit/stk/doc/gui.rst

 Once you have a Bibtex file you can import it using the File->Import from bibliography and import your file.
 This should import all the papers in that bibtex file and create a source for each one (Fig. :num:`#img-stk-source`).
 These are then named in a sensible way and sorted alphabetically.
-You can then start editing your data.
+The standard source name is the author followed by year.
+Once the sources are created, you can then start editing your data.

 .. _img-stk-source: